japila-books/spark-sql-internals/docs/FileIndex.md

 Used when:

-* `HiveMetastoreCatalog` is requested for a link:hive/HiveMetastoreCatalog.adoc#getCached[LogicalRelation over a HadoopFsRelation cached] (when requested to link:hive/HiveMetastoreCatalog.adoc#convertToLogicalRelation[convert a HiveTableRelation])
+* `HiveMetastoreCatalog` is requested for a hive/HiveMetastoreCatalog.md#getCached[LogicalRelation over a HadoopFsRelation cached] (when requested to hive/HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation])

-* `CacheManager` is requested to link:spark-sql-CacheManager.adoc#lookupAndRefresh[lookupAndRefresh]
+* `CacheManager` is requested to spark-sql-CacheManager.md#lookupAndRefresh[lookupAndRefresh]

-* `FileSourceScanExec` physical operator is requested for the link:spark-sql-SparkPlan-FileSourceScanExec.adoc#metadata[metadata]
+* `FileSourceScanExec` physical operator is requested for the spark-sql-SparkPlan-FileSourceScanExec.md#metadata[metadata]

-* `DDLUtils` utility is used to link:spark-sql-DDLUtils.adoc#verifyNotReadPath[verifyNotReadPath]
+* `DDLUtils` utility is used to spark-sql-DDLUtils.md#verifyNotReadPath[verifyNotReadPath]

-* link:spark-sql-Analyzer-DataSourceAnalysis.adoc[DataSourceAnalysis] logical resolution rule is executed (for a link:InsertIntoTable.adoc[InsertIntoTable] with a link:spark-sql-BaseRelation-HadoopFsRelation.adoc[HadoopFsRelation])
+* spark-sql-Analyzer-DataSourceAnalysis.md[DataSourceAnalysis] logical resolution rule is executed (for a InsertIntoTable.md[InsertIntoTable] with a spark-sql-BaseRelation-HadoopFsRelation.md[HadoopFsRelation])

 | sizeInBytes
 a| [[sizeInBytes]]